Blowing-up Hermitian Yang--Mills connections: Introduction

-In that case, if $A$ denotes a HYM connection on $\Gr(E)$ with respect to $\om$, then $(A_\ep)_{\ep\in(0,\ep_0)}$ can be chosen so that $A_\ep \underset{\ep\to 0}{\longrightarrow} \pi^*A$ in any Sobolev norm. \end{theorem} In the statement, the expression $\mu_{L_\ep}(\cF)\underset{\ep\to 0}{<} \mu_{L_\ep}(E)$ means that the first non-zero term in the $\ep$-expansion for $\mu_{L_\ep}(E)-\mu_{L_\ep}(\cF)$ is strictly positive. \begin{remark} Simplicity, semi-stability and condition (\ref{eq:necessarynumericalcondition}) are necessary to produce the connections $(A_\ep)$ from Theorem \ref{theo:intro}.
-The other two asumptions on $\Gr(E)$ are technical.
-Assuming $\Gr(E)$ to be locally free enables to see $E$ as a smooth complex deformation of $\Gr(E)$ and to work with the various connections on the same underlying complex vector bundle.
-We should warn the reader though that if one drops this asumption, Condition (\ref{eq:necessarynumericalcondition}) might not be enough to ensure semi-stability of $\pi^*E$ on $(X',L_\ep)$ (see the extra conditions in \cite[Theorem 1.10]{NapTip}).
-On the other hand, the asumption on $\Gr(E)$ having no pairwise isomorphic components is purely technical, and ensures that its automorphism group, that will provide obstructions in the perturbative theory, is abelian. \end{remark} We now list some corollaries of Theorem \ref{theo:intro}.
-First, the stable case : \begin{corollary} Let $E\to X$ be a stable holomorphic vector bundle on $(X,[\om])$ and let $A$ be a HYM connection on $E$.
-Then, there exists $\ep_0>0$ and a sequence of HYM connections $(A_\ep)_{\ep\in (0,\ep_0)}$ on $\pi^*E$ with respect to $(\om_\ep)_{\ep\in (0,\ep_0)}$ such that $A_\ep \underset{\ep\to 0}{\to} \pi^*A$ in any Sobolev norm. \end{corollary} For the semi-stable case, Condition (\ref{eq:necessarynumericalcondition}) reduces to a finite number of intersection product computations.
+In that case, if $A$ denotes a HYM connection on $\Gr(E)$ with respect to $\om$, then $(A_\ep)_{\ep\in(0,\ep_0)}$ can be chosen so that $A_\ep \underset{\ep\to 0}{\longrightarrow} \pi^*A$ in any Sobolev norm. \end{theorem} The expression $\mu_{L_\ep}(\cF)\underset{\ep\to 0}{<} \mu_{L_\ep}(E)$ means that the first non-zero term in the $\ep$-expansion for $\mu_{L_\ep}(E)-\mu_{L_\ep}(\cF)$ is strictly positive.
+The conclusion of Theorem \ref{theo:intro} can be rephrased as follows.
+If $\delb_{\Gr(E)}$ (resp. $\delb_E$) stands for the Dolbeault operator of $\Gr(E)$ (resp. of $E$) and if $h$ is a Hermite--Einstein metric on $\Gr(E)$ with respect to $\om$, then there exist gauge transformations $(f_\ep)_{0<\ep<\ep_0}$ on $X'$ such that the Chern connections of $(f_\ep^*\pi^*\delb_E,\pi^*h)$ are HYM with respect to $(\om_\ep)_{0<\ep<\ep_0}$ and converge to the Chern connection of $(\pi^*\delb_{\Gr(E)},\pi^*h)$ in any Sobolev norm. \begin{remark} The simplicity of $E$ is implied by the hypotheses made on $\Gr(E)$ (see \cite[Lemma 34]{SekTip}).
+Semi-stability and condition (\ref{eq:necessarynumericalcondition}) are also necessary to produce the connections $(A_\ep)$ from Theorem \ref{theo:intro}.
+The other three asumptions on $\Gr(E)$ are technical.
+Assuming $\Gr(E)$ to be locally free enables one to regard $E$ as a smooth complex deformation of $\Gr(E)$ and to work with the various connections on the same underlying complex vector bundle.
+We should warn the reader though that if one drops this asumption, Condition (\ref{eq:necessarynumericalcondition}) may not be enough to ensure semi-stability of $\pi^*E$ on $(X',L_\ep)$ (see the extra conditions in \cite[Theorem 1.10]{NapTip}).
+On the other hand, the asumption on $\Gr(E)$ having no pairwise isomorphic components is purely technical, and ensures that its automorphism group, which will provide obstructions in the perturbative theory, is abelian.
+Finally, the fact that the Jordan--Holder filtration is unique provides a special shape in the extension matrix from $\Gr(E)$ to $E$, with non-zero terms above the diagonal.
+This is used to produce approximate solutions by induction on the number of stable components of $\Gr(E)$. \end{remark} We now list some corollaries of Theorem \ref{theo:intro}.
+First, the stable case : \begin{corollary} Let $E\to X$ be a stable holomorphic vector bundle on $(X,[\om])$ and let $A$ be a HYM connection on $E$ with respect to $\om$.
+Then, there exists $\ep_0>0$ and a sequence of HYM connections $(A_\ep)_{\ep\in (0,\ep_0)}$ on $\pi^*E$ with respect to $(\om_\ep)_{\ep\in (0,\ep_0)}$ such that $A_\ep \underset{\ep\to 0}{\longrightarrow} \pi^*A$ in any Sobolev norm. \end{corollary} For the semi-stable case, Condition (\ref{eq:necessarynumericalcondition}) reduces to a finite number of intersection product computations.
 One interesting feature comes from the second term in the expansion of $\mu_{L_\ep}(E)$.
 It is the opposite of the slope of the restriction of $E$ to $Z$.
 The following formula is proved in \cite[Section 4.1]{NapTip}, where $m=\dim(Z)$ :